 When the men crossed the Lamao River, they smelled the sweet smell of death.
 The Japanese had heavily bombed the area causing many casualties and many of the dead lay partially in the river.
 The air corps POWs in front of them ran to the river and drank.
 Many would later die from dysentery at Camp O’Donnell.

 At Limay on April 11, the officers with the rank of major or above were put into a schoolyard.
 The officers were told that they would be driven the rest of the march.
 At 4:00 AM, the officers were put into trucks for an unknown destination.
 It was there that the lower-ranking officers and the enlisted men joined the main column of POWs being marched out of Bataan.
 For the first time, they began to witness the abuse of POWs as they walked through Balanga to Orani.
-At Orani, the men were put into a bullpen where they were ordered to lay down.
+At Orani, the men were put into a bullpen where they were ordered to lie down.
 In the morning, the POWs realized that they had been lying in the human waste of POWs who had already used the bullpen.
 At noon, they received their first food.

 When they resumed the march they were marched at a faster pace.
 The guards also seemed to be nervous about something.
-The POWs made their way to just north of Hermosa. where the road went from gravel to concrete, and the change of surface made the march easier.
-When the POWs were allowed to sit down, those who attempted to lay down were jabbed with bayonets.
-The POWs continued the march and for the first time in months it began to rain which felt great and many men attempted to get drinks.
+The POWs made their way just north of Hermosa. where the road went from gravel to concrete, and the change of surface made the march easier.
+When the POWs were allowed to sit down, those who attempted to lie down were jabbed with bayonets.
+The POWs continued the march and for the first time in months, it began to rain which felt great and many men attempted to get drinks.
 When they arrived at San Fernando, the POWs were put into another bullpen and remained until they were ordered to form detachments of 100 men.

 At some point marched the POWs were marched to the train station, where they were packed into small wooden boxcars known as “forty or eights” which were called this since each car could hold forty men or eight horses, but since the detachments, each had 100 men, the Japanese packed 100 men into each car and shut the doors.
 The heat in the cars was unbearable and many POWs died but could not fall to the floors since there was no room for them to fall.
 The POWs rode the train to Capas where they disembarked the cars.
 As they left the cars, the dead fell to the floors.
 The POWs walked the last eight kilometers to Camp O’Donnell an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.